 5 Ways To Integrate New Workplace Technology Without Disrupting Work Productivity

 As a business, the best software for your needs is constantly evolving.
 You may find new software that better meets your company’s best practices, or your business may grow, requiring a more robust piece of technology.
-For example, a product like Microsoft Dynamic 365 can help share data throughout an entire organisation – but not everyone within your company may understand why a new approach is necessary.
+For example, a product like Microsoft Dynamic 365 can help share data throughout an entire organization – but not everyone within your company may understand why a new approach is necessary.
 After all, whenever you implement something new, you run the risk of disrupting work productivity.
 The good news is this disruption can be mitigated or eliminated if you plan carefully.

 Communicating with your team is always essential.
 Give them plenty of notice about the new rollout, and let them know how it will affect them.
 Will systems be down a day?
 Will staff need to migrate to the new system immediately?
 Let them know what to expect.